guillempuche/demo_supertokens_effect/README.md

 ### 2. Configure Environment

-1. Copy the `.env.example` file to `.env` for the server.
+1. Copy the `.env.example` file to `.env` in the server app
+2. Copy the `.env.example` file to `.env` in the web app
-2. Copy the `.env.example` file to `.env` for the SuperTokens Docker.
+3. Copy the `.env.example` file to `.env` for the SuperTokens Docker

 ### 3. Set Up Docker Containers

-Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) or alternatives like [OrbStack](https://orbstack.dev/) and start SuperTokens:
+Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) or alternatives like [OrbStack](https://orbstack.dev/) and start the required services:

 Run the following commands to start the containers: